hotwer/entity-manager/entity_manager_doc.md

     //bootstrap.php file example:
     require_once('config.php');
     require_once('lib/AutoLoader.php');

     AutoLoader::registerDirectory('lib');
     AutoLoader::registerDirectory('core');
     AutoLoader::registerDirectory('entity');

 ## Defining entities

-To define an entity is really simple, just define your class extending the EntityManager class.
+To define an entity is really simple, just define your class extending the WarlocKer class.

-    class MyEntity extends EntityManager
+    class MyEntity extends WarlocKer
     {

     }

 Now, it automatically knows everything about your database table and your attributes.
 The table name expected is lowered case undescored name of the entity name and the primary key column name expected is the table name with '_id' and the end

     $entity = new MyEntity(); //creates the new entity

     //this attribute is already created with default db value for the 'my_entity' table
     $entity->column_name = 'Some value to insert';

     //makes the insert/update which one is necessary
     $entity->save();

     //does the same with alternate syntax (a little bit less verbose)
     $entity = MyEntity::create(array('column_name' => 'Some value to insert'));